Associate Professor

 Fredericton

-Dr. Hindmarch teaches courses on international relations, comparative politics, and global health politics.
-She is also a faculty member in the International Development Studies program.
+Dr. Hindmarch teaches courses in international relations, global health and global security.
+She is also a faculty member in the Gender and Women’s Studies interdisciplinary program.